Is the # (hashtag) mightier than the sword?

 #SoundMatters is a brilliant one.
 Not only because sound does matter but it also sums up so much of what we at Hooke Audio have been trying to communicate.

 Talking about sound is almost pointless.
 Audio is something you feel and experience.
-Words alone don’t do it injustice.
+Words alone don’t do it injustice, and honestly can’t.
 Over the last decade as the world has become “social” we’ve defined social media through 140 characters (text) and filters (visuals); which when you consider it, is fundamentally unsocial.
 It is our innate ability to articulate sounds that make us fundamentally social, NOT our ability to type or take pictures.
 Yet when we speak, pitch, or demo the Hooke Verse we’re usually met with a matter-of-fact, “No one cares about sound.”

 Why has social media made sound un-matter?